dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-in-depth-services.markdown

   <img src="https://github.com/blacksonic/articles/raw/master/img/angular2-testing-services/jasmine-mocha.png" />
 </p>

 The first thing we have to choose is the framework.
-The suggested one by Angular 2's core team is [Jasmine](http://jasmine.github.io/edge/introduction.html).
+The one suggested by Angular 2's core team is [Jasmine](http://jasmine.github.io/edge/introduction.html).
 For a long time it was the only supported testing framework, because test setups were hard wired into the framework.
-Thanks to refactoring now tests can also be written in [Mocha](https://mochajs.org/), or any other framework that supports the ```beforeEach``` hook.
+Thanks to refactoring, now tests can also be written in [Mocha](https://mochajs.org/), or any other framework that supports the ```beforeEach``` hook.
 This hook runs before every test run.
-If your framework of choice doesn't support it, you have to add the following code snippet to your setup.
+If your framework of choice doesn't support it, you have to add the following code snippet to your setup:

 ```typescript
 import { resetFakeAsyncZone, TestBed } from '@angular/core/testing';